Skip to main content

 He Pūkenga Wai Fund

-The Government has committed to significantly improving the safety, quality, resilience, accessibility, and performance of three waters services, in a way that is efficient and affordable for New Zealanders.
+The Government has committed to significantly improving the safety, quality, resilience, accessibility, and performance of affordable water services, in a way that is efficient for New Zealanders.

-Four new, publicly owned water entities will take on responsibility for the operation of the country’s three waters infrastructure, which are currently managed by 67 councils.
+Ten new, publicly owned Water Services Entities will take on responsibility for the operation of the country’s water infrastructure, which are currently managed by 67 councils.
+The new Water Services Entities will be established between 1 July 2024 and 30 June 2026.

-Through this reform mana whenua will have joint oversight with Councils for each of the 4 entities alongside other roles that are anticipated (e.g te mana o te wai).
+Through this reform mana whenua will have joint oversight with Councils for each of the entities, through regional partnership arrangements, along with other roles that are anticipated (e.g Te Mana o te Wai).

-Government is providing funding to support iwi to support the following outcomes:
+Government is providing funding to support iwi to achieve the following outcomes:

 • Iwi are well engaged in the reform programme and understand the range of opportunities available in the new system.